narrowspark/skeleton-generators/README.md

 #### - Console
 The `Console Generator` is a micro-framework that provides an elegant starting point for your console application.

-#### - Framework
-The `Framework Generator` provides a full framework for your next web projects.

-#### - Micro
+#### - Http
-The `Micro Generator` is a micro-framework that provides an elegant starting point for your next web application.
+The `Http Generator` is a micro-framework that provides an elegant starting point for your next web application.

 Testing
 -------------